 Good Religion

-The people of each of the times that are at hand, need to take the tradition handed to them—whether Judeo/Christian, Buddhist, Hindu, Taoist, Muslim or any of the other traditions—and revise it according to the worldview of the Age in which they live.
+The people of the times that are at hand, need to take the tradition handed to them—whether Judeo/Christian, Buddhist, Hindu, Taoist, Muslim or any of the other traditions—and revise it according to the worldview of the Age in which they live.
 “You have heard it said, but I say unto you,” does not abolish the Law or the Prophets, but fulfills them—for that Age.

 We are always about the business of bringing the Law and the Prophets up to speed in the Age of our living.
 If people held slaves, or were slaves, in previous Ages, they are not going to have, or be, slaves in our Age!
 If people of color, and gay people, and women, etc. were disparaged and disenfranchised in previous Ages, they are not going to be so treated in our Age!